turbot/powerpipe/README.md

 These examples use [mods](https://hub.powerpipe.io/?engines=steampipe) written for Steampipe and its plugin ecosystem.

-Dashboards and benchmarks use SQL to gather data and HCL to flow the data into dashboard widgets and benchmark controls.
-You can use the existing suites of benchmarks and dashboards, or build derivative versions, or create your own.

 Note, though, that Powerpipe is database-agnostic.
 We also provide samples for dashboards that use other data sources via [Postgres, SQLite, DuckDB, and MySQL](https://hub.powerpipe.io/?engines=postgres,duckdb,sqlite,mysql).